 As far as packs go, the Ambush is on the leaner side of the spectrum.
 With a total capacity of just 7 Liters, it trades storage space for fine-tuned efficiency, providing a pack that won’t be a burden.
 It fits into Camelbak’s military line of products, which can be seen as a guarantee of its ability to weather any storm.

 The Ambush was designed for efficient, lightweight traversing.
-Three of its 7 Liters of storage are dedicated to water storage, leaving just two pockets to store food, an item of light clothing and a couple other essentials.
-Anything more than a daytrip would be stretching this pack’s means.
+Three of its 7 Liters of storage are dedicated to water storage, leaving just two pockets to store food, an item of light clothing, and a couple of other essentials.
+Anything more than a day trip would be stretching this pack’s means.

 In its design for military use, the Ambush has a lot of functionality you may not have utilized in a daypack before.
 If you’ve got a larger pack to carry in addition to the Ambush, you can quickly tuck away its shoulder straps and latch it onto the larger pack to maintain access to the water reservoir.
 This alone gives it an edge over other options for a secondary pack on multi-day treks.

 The pack has more carrying ability than the pockets imply.
 On the front of the lower pocket are three rows of PALS webbing—very sturdy for carrying objects externally.
 (Note: In the newest model, this has been removed, replacing it with slits in the pack fabric for storage.

 In theory, it provides the same ability to hang objects, although many prefer PALS webbing.)

 Built for combat situations, quick-release buckles on the shoulder straps let you ditch the pack in a hurry.
 Unfilled, the pack weighs just 1.6 pounds.

 Mil Spec Antidote Reservoir: A Bladder of Bladders